sindreij/willow/README.md

 # Willow

-This is an experiment to see if it is possible to create a "elm-like" API using Rust.
+**Willow** is an experiment to see if it is possible to create a "elm-like" API using Rust.

 ## Demo / Examples